 Helping your newly blind or visually impaired dog adjust to their new way of life can be challenging.
 Watching your dog struggle as they try to move in what was once familiar territory is hard.
 As a pet owner, you feel lost watching your dog adjust, not understanding what’s happening to them.
+But there are simple actions that you can take to make sure that your blind dog thrives.
 How can you help your blind dog to adapt and feel safe?

 How to Help A Blind Dog Adapt to Vision Loss

 Here are some helpful tips on how you can make the adjustment a smooth one for your best friend:

 1. Speak Calmly